Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 Other causes of allergies

-There are people who are allergic to the sun, which affects the face.
+There are people who are allergic to the sun, which acts on the face.
 The main signs are the presence of red spots and blisters on the skin of the cheeks, forehead and other exposed areas of the body.
 The peak incidence is observed in summer.
-A person's susceptibility to ultraviolet light increases with the use of figs, St. John's wort, fennel, carrots, tetracyclines, vitamin E and NSAIDs.
+Human susceptibility to ultraviolet increases with the use of figs, St. John's wort, fennel, carrots, tetracyclines, vitamin E and NSAIDs.

-What to do with an allergy on the face caused by insect bites is not known to everyone.
+What to do with allergies on the face caused by insect bites is not known to everyone.
 This is a common occurrence among children and adults.
 Bites are possible when visiting the forest, while fishing, hunting and walking.
-Very often, this allergy proceeds as Quincke's edema and anaphylactic reaction.
+Very often, this allergy proceeds according to the type of Quincke's edema and anaphylactic reaction.

-Dangerous insect saliva and their poison.
-When the body is exposed to insect allergens, the following symptoms are observed:
+Saliva of insects and their poison are dangerous.
+When exposed to insect allergens, the following symptoms are observed:

 • swelling of the eyelids and lips;